Tania Joya: Van Taylor infidelity allegations

-On March 1, 2022, Taylor won a plurality but not a majority of Republican primary votes, triggering a May 24 runoff election.
+On March 1, Taylor won a plurality but not a majority of primary votes, triggering a May 24 runoff election.
 The next day, in an email to supporters, Taylor announced the suspension of his reelection campaign and admitted to an extramarital affair.
-On March 4, Taylor withdrew from the runoff, thus ceding it to runner-up Keith Self.
+On March 4, Taylor withdrew from the runoff, ceding it to runner-up Keith Self.

 In popular culture

-The 2022 Discovery+ documentary A Radical Life presents the story of Joya and her ex-husband, John Georgelas.
+The 2022 Discovery+ documentary A Radical Life presents the story of Joya and her ex-husband, John Georgelas (aka "Yahya al-Bahrumi").

 Family

 She is the mother of four children.
 She was pregnant with her fourth child when she fled Syria.